milanchndr/CleanSpeech/doc/Milestone_3.md

 * **Superior Contextual Representation:** The enhanced masked decoder and replaced-token detection (RTD) reduce false positives and improve semantic sensitivity.
 * **Multilingual Capability:** Handles English and code-mixed (Hindi-English) data natively.
 * **Proven Performance:** Consistently achieves SOTA results across GLUE/SuperGLUE tasks, ensuring robustness for complex language moderation.

+Although **mDeBERTa-v3** is currently the selected backbone, the architecture is designed for modularity.
+During the **testing phase**, the team may experiment with **ModernBERT** as an alternative encoder.
+If ModernBERT demonstrates superior contextual performance or inference efficiency, it may replace mDeBERTa in the classifier module without altering the downstream components (explainability and rewriting).

 ---